Q to Q Ferry

 Why don’t people wear life jackets on the Q to Q Ferry?

-Yes.
-The ferry vessels are outfitted to allow equitable access for all users including those with mobility aids.
-The ferry vessels are equipped with gently sloping ramps to allow wheeled mobility aids free access, and tie downs for wheelchairs to ensure passenger safety.
+While the Ferry vessels are outfitted to allow equitable access for all users including those with mobility aids, passengers should use caution, particularly during loading/unloading, given the dynamic river conditions that can impact the vessels.
+The ferry vessels are equipped with sloped ramps to accommodate wheeled mobility aids, as well as tie downs for wheelchairs.
 The ferry operator will aid passengers upon request.

 Are the docks accessible?

 Although 100% independent access is the goal of universal accessibility, the tidal nature of the Fraser River paired with the existing ferry terminal infrastructure is prohibitive to achieving a universally accessible dock.
-There will be periods of time, (particularly at Port Royal) when passengers should use the docks with extreme caution.
+There will be periods of time, particularly at the Komagata Maru dock in Queensborough when passengers should use the docks with extreme caution.

 What is the City doing to make the service accessible?

-- The ferry vessels will be designed to enable people of all abilities, including those who use wheelchairs and other mobility aids, to get onto and off of the ferry independently.
+• The ferry vessels are designed to enable people of all abilities to get onto and off of the ferry independently; however, passengers should use caution using the docks and vessels given the dynamic river conditions.

-- Additional crew will be located at the Port Royal ferry terminal during busy travel times to assist passengers when requested.
+• Additional crew will be located at the terminal for the Komagata Maru dock in Queensborough during busy travel times to assist passengers when requested.

 Full fare is for people aged 19-64.
-Concession fare is for people aged 13-18, 65+, and for persons with disabilities.
+A concession fare is for children aged 13-18, seniors 65+, and persons with disabilities.

 Do kids need a ticket?